nucypher/nucypher/docs/source/support/faq.rst

 .. note::

     `Restaking <https://docs.nucypher.com/en/latest/architecture/sub_stakes.html#re-staking>`_ is enabled by
-    default, and so NU inflation rewards are automatically restaked for you, and will be reflected in the ``Staked`` value of the above command.
+    default, so NU inflation rewards are automatically restaked for you, and will be reflected in the ``Staked`` value of the above command.